 Reform Physiotherapy and Pilates Malahide

-Anne qualified with an honours degree in Physiotherapy from University College Dublin, and also completed a Masters in Musculoskeletal Physiotherapy from UCD.
+Anne qualified with an honours degree in Physiotherapy from University College Dublin, and also completed a Masters in Musculoskeletal Physiotherapy from UCD in 2016.
 Anne returned from Australia in 2013 where she gained valuable experience working as a Physiotherapist in Cabrini Hospital, and in Private Practices across Melbourne.
 Upon her return, Anne set up Reform Physiotherapy and Pilates in Malahide village and hasn’t looked back since!

 Working with several sports teams including Home Farm FC, Showjumping Ireland, Malahide RFC, and UCD Men’s Hockey team, Anne has experience treating both adults and children with varying sporting injuries.
 She enjoys helping people return to sport safely and as quickly as possible.
 Anne also has a particular interest in horse rider’s injuries, and improving horse rider’s sporting performance.